skyfielders/python-skyfield/skyfield/documentation/planets.rst

 that lists high-precision planetary positions for the years 1900 through 2050.
-Its moderate 27 MB size, high accuracy, and use of very recent data makes it the best choice for Skyfield’s default ephemeris.
+Its moderate 27 MB size, high accuracy, and use of very recent data made it the best choice for Skyfield’s default ephemeris.

 The DE421 ephemeris is used automatically when you import the planets from the API module: